BabatundeOnabajo/Kiev-to-Kyiv/README.md

 * Your browser must have JavaScript enabled
 * Internet browser - Google Chrome (Recommended), Mozilla FireFox (Recommended), Safari and/or Microsoft Edge

+It is not necessary to have internet access to use this extension, although an internet connection is needed to install this extension to your device.

 # Further Details
 Further details can be found by watching the YouTube video here: [link](https://youtu.be/42Gl8GMD0c0)